 Some specifics for flowering trees:

 - Late spring to early summer: Prune trees that develop flowers on old wood immediately after the flowers have faded.
-Ex.
-Flowering cherries, crabapple, dogwood, saucer magnolias
+For example: flowering cherries, crabapple, dogwood, saucer magnolias

 - Late winter into early spring: Prune late-blooming trees that bloom in the summer or fall during this time.
-Ex. crape myrtles, American holly, smoke tree
+For example: crape myrtles, American holly, smoke tree

 Fruit Trees